Top Jimmy and the Rhythm Pigs

 A few months after I moved to LA, I found out Vince Neil was going to join a band called Top Jimmy and the Rhythm Pigs at the Cathay de Grande, a punk rock club in Hollywood.
 The club was within walking distance of my apartment (i.e. weekly hotel room), so I checked it out.

 I walk downstairs to join about 10 other people in a basement club.
 The ceiling looks like it is about to fall down and this pudgy guy with dirty blonde hair -Top Jimmy - is onstage, singing the blues.
-Everyone was dressed down, with clothes not from a leather shop or Trashy Lingerie, but from the Salvation Army.
+Everyone was dressed down, with clothes from the Salvation Army instead of Trashy Lingerie or.some sleazy mail-order leather emporium.
 I strike up a conversation with the kid next to me, who was outfitted in a plaid shirt, homemade bondage pants and Doc Martens.

 I look up to see Vince Neil onstage with Jimmy.
 I didn’t recognize Vince at first cause without his stage gear, he looked like a fresh-faced 16 year old with perfect platinum blond hair.
 Then he started singing.

 Damn, he could actually sing- he had a bellowy, bluesy voice.
 It wasn’t at all like his Motley Crue screech ‘n’ scream vocals.
 This stellar display of bluesmanship didn’t last long, as Vince left the stage after a few numbers -or was it just one?
 It’s been a long time.

 After Vince left, I bounded up the stairs, but was intercepted by a few of the club’s